robertopreste/HmtVar/README.md

 The database will then be available at `127.0.0.1:5000`.

+Currently, HmtVar is deployed using gunicorn; if you need to modify this, you should already know how to do it.

 ## Updates

 Details about each update of the public HmtVar instance can be found in the [CHANGELOG](/CHANGELOG.md) file.